MetOffice/simulation-systems/source/Reviewers/curaterelease.rst

     git tag <tag_name>
     git push origin <tag_name>

-* Finally, if appropriate, a release can be created and tagged,
+* If appropriate, a release can be created and tagged,

   * From the GitHub repo, select ``releases`` and then ``Draft a new release``.
   * Create a new tag and title the release with the same name, eg. ``vn14.0``.